sinnan-security/ComputerForensics/README.md

 3. Participate in security related contests.
 4. Submit a book review on topics related to security.
 5. Publish an article related to security.

+# Running Containers:
+1. go into your container directory where there are docker-compose.yml file reside.
+2. run docker-compose build
+3. run docker-compose up as sudo
+4. open up a new terminal
+5. docker ps
+6. select the container you want to use and run docker exec -it container_id /bin/bash

 # Project Ideas:
 1. Deploy Cuckoo sandbox within a container.